mlcommons/ck/README.md

-You may find Collective Knowledge Framework (CK) useful if you are a researcher performing many experiments on a daily basis and experiencing the following problems:
+You may find Collective Knowledge Framework (CK) useful if you are a researcher performing many experiments on a regular basis and experiencing the following problems:

 * spending more and more time on adapting your experimental setups to ever changing software, hardware, interfaces